 Encourage and Reward Acts of Giving and Caring.

 Too often we find ourselves getting caught up and noticing where problems exist in our lives.
 Parents often do this with children, noticing siblings fighting, a lack of appreciation, or greediness.
 We can get frustrated, and start to comment about this and perhaps even openly discourage this behavior.
-Yet, the more this is discouraged, often the problems return time and again.
+Yet, the more this is discouraged, often the more problems return time and again.

 To counteract this, promote and encourage acts of giving and loving.
 I read a wonderful story recently, where a family asks their son to choose a favorite gift he received each Christmas.
-They then take that gift, wrap it, and find a needy family, where the child is able to give that gift away.
+They then take that gift, wrap it, and find a needy family, where the child can give that gift away.

 The parents’ reports of this were heartwarming and affirming.
 They described their son as reacting negatively at first, but then quickly became caught up in the joy of giving.
 This would promote the true value that we all often have much more than we realize, and giving something of value away teaches a child a greater sense of appreciation of giving and receiving.

 Something to consider anyway.

 Another way that we can do this is by setting aside a specific time with the children to plan ways in which they can give to others.
 As mentioned earlier, this could involve acts in the community.
-This could also involve planning times for creating gifts to give to siblings or to relatives.
+This could also involve planning times for creating gifts to give to siblings or relatives.
 Or this may simply be asking children at breakfast to take a moment of silence and consider one way that they could show someone that they care.
-Then ask them to actually do it!
+Then ask them to do it!